Alexios Strategopoulos: Recapture of Constantinople

 Despite these reverses, the victory at Pelagonia left Michael VIII free to pursue his most coveted prize: Constantinople, the capital of the Byzantine Empire, which had been the seat of the Latin Empire since its capture by the Fourth Crusade in 1204.
 To this end, Michael concluded an alliance with Genoa in March 1261, and in July 1261, as the one-year truce concluded after the previous failed Nicaean attack was nearing its end, Strategopoulos, recently released from Epirote custody, was sent with a small advance force of 800 soldiers to keep a watch on the Bulgarians and spy out the defences of the Latins.

 When the Nicaean force reached the village of Selymbria, some 30 mi west of Constantinople, they learned from some independent local farmers (thelematarioi) that the entire Latin garrison, as well as the Venetian fleet, were absent conducting a raid against the Nicaean island of Daphnousia.
 Strategopoulos initially hesitated to take advantage of the situation, since his small force might be destroyed if the Latin army returned too soon, and because he would exceed the emperor's orders, but eventually decided he could not squander such a golden opportunity to retake the city.

 On the night of 24/25 July 1261, Strategopoulos and his men approached the city walls and hid at a monastery near the Gate of the Spring.
 Strategopoulos sent a detachment of his men, led by some of the thelematarioi, to make their way to the city through a secret passage.
 They attacked the walls from the inside, surprised the guards and opened the gate, giving the Nicaean force entry into the city.
 The Latins were taken completely unaware, and after a short struggle, the Nicaeans gained control of the land walls.
 As news of this spread across the city, the Latin inhabitants, from Emperor Baldwin II downwards, hurriedly rushed to the harbours of the Golden Horn, hoping to escape by ship.
-At the same time, Strategopoulos' men set fire to the Venetian buildings and warehouses along the coast to prevent them from landing there.
+At the same time, Strategopoulos's men set fire to the Venetian buildings and warehouses along the coast to prevent them from landing there.
 Thanks to the timely arrival of the returning Venetian fleet, many of the Latins managed to evacuate to the Latin-held parts of Greece, but the city was lost for good.
 The recapture of Constantinople signalled the restoration of the Byzantine Empire, and on 15 August, the day of the Dormition of the Theotokos, Emperor Michael VIII entered the city in triumph and was crowned at the Hagia Sophia.
 The rights of John IV Laskaris were brushed aside, and the young man was blinded and imprisoned.

 Strategopoulos was honoured by Michael with a triumphal procession through the city, and by allowing his name to be commemorated in the church services for a year alongside the Emperor and the Patriarch.